X-Hax/SA2BModdingGuide/Level Editing/README.md

 ## Feature Snippets
 The files in this folder are code snippets that show you examples of implementing certain features.
 Feel free to copy them and use them in your own mod.

+If you'd like to see how some of these features are used in action, check out the ["My Level Mod" source code](https://github.com/J-N-R/My-Level-Mod).